davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 When progressing through this portion of the journey, the user is asked to upload several files and details regarding their project's status.
 This data is stored through a series of data entities, all of which relate to the  `progress_update` parent.
 The majority of these entities are created to allow rails to attach active_storage_blobs against user file uploads - with a few storing progress_update specific data, such as volunteer or identified risk objects.

-A complete breakdown of the progress update objects can be seen in the Data Dictionary.
+Note: A complete breakdown of the progress update objects can be seen in the Data Dictionary.

 When the journey is completed, the user is presented with a 'Check your answers' page in which they can go back and edit any of the information they have given.
 (Edited polar questions are not cleared from the database until submission, allowing the user to revert a change).